 I’m giving you the results first.
+Above you notice I tried four different recipes.
 Which one is your favorite?
-You get all of the recipes above, but I’ll type out my favorite.
+You get all of the recipes above, but I’ll type out my favorite – the pink color.
+The texture was nice and it puffed up just perfect for me.

 Reader Tip: One woman (see comments below) said the order in which you add things is extremely important.
 Please mix in order listed.
 She suggested adding the shaving cream and glue and then adding flour a bit at a time until you get the consistency desire.